EleutherAI/djinn/README.md

 ### 2. Get the Problems Directory

-The problems are stored in a separate repository as a git submodule.
-After cloning the main repository, you need to initialize and update the submodule:
+Djinn looks for problems in the `djinn/problems/` directory.
+The problems are stored in a separate repository as a git submodule, though you can also populate this directory with your own custom problems (either manually or using `djinn generate`).

+**You need the problems submodule (or your own problems) for commands like `djinn evaluate-verifiers`**, which use the existing problems to run evaluations.

+To use the pre-built problems submodule, initialize and update it after cloning:

 ```bash
 git submodule update --init --recursive